GerardGurgui/ApiRest_jwt_Roles/README.md

 ### AdminController

-- `POST /admin/{playerId}/{rolename}`: Modifies the role of a player.
+- `POST /admin/addRole/{playerId}/{rolename}`: Modifies the role of a player.
 Only users with the 'admin' role can do this.
 - `DELETE /admin/deleteUser/{idToDelete}`: Deletes a player.
 Only users with the 'admin' role can do this.
+- `DELETE /admin/deleteRole/{idToDelete}/{rolename}`: Deletes a role from user.
+Only users with the 'admin' role and cannot delete the user role.

 ### AuthController